-Under Serbian law there is no concrete/mandatory rule or regulation under which the court would request the employer to pay the contractor amounts due regardless of the "if and when" clause.
+Under Serbian law there is no concrete/mandatory rule or regulation under which the court would request the employer to pay the contractor amounts due regardless of an "if and when" clause.

-Namely, if carefully drafted (clearly indicating both "if and when paid" aspects), the validity and enforceability of said clause could be claimed under one of the main principles prescribed by the Serbian Contracts and Torts Act; specifically the "autonomy of the parties" will", with respect to contractual relations.
+The validity and enforceability of an "if and when" clause could be claimed under one of the main principles prescribed by the Serbian Contracts and Torts Act; specifically the "autonomy of the parties' will", with respect to contractual relations.
 This would apply especially in the case where parties were free to negotiate the contract.
 Conversely, non-negotiable agreements (called "ugovori po pristupu") are interpreted in favour of the person adhering to such an agreement.
 It is predominately known here as "in dubio contra stipulatorem".